 Complete this form first to populate data in other forms.
 Identify the technical topic and subtopic in the title field (number 11) of this form.
 Complete all the required fields in accordance with the pop-up instructions on the form.
 To activate the instructions, turn on the "Help Mode" (Icon with the pointer and question mark at the top of the form).
-The list of certifications and assurances referenced in Field 18 can be found on the Applicant and Recipient Page at http://grants.pr.doe.gov, under Certifications and Assurances.
+The list of certifications and assurances referenced in Field 18 can be found on the DOE Financial Assistance Forms Page at http://management.energy.gov/business_doe/business_forms.htm, under Certifications and Assurances.